Collect whole blood in a purple top (EDTA) tube.

 Refrigerate sample until shipment.
 Send the sample at room temperature with overnight delivery for receipt Monday through Friday within 24 hours of collection.

 Whole blood can be refrigerated until shipment.

 Heparinized specimens, severely hemolyzed specimens, frozen, clotted or possibly commingled specimens, blood in non-sterile or leaky containers, mislabeled or inappropriately labeled specimens.

 Do not heat, freeze or centrifuge blood before shipment.
 Refrigerate sample until shipment.

 81404 x 2, 81405 x 2, 81406 x 6, 81479

-Noonan Spectrum disorders include Costello syndrome, LEOPARD syndrome, Cardiofaciocutaneous syndrome, Noonan syndrome, and Noonan-like syndrome with loose anagen hair.
+Noonan Spectrum disorders include Costello syndrome, LEOPARD syndrome, Cardiofaciocutaneous syndrome, Noonan syndrome, Noonan-like syndrome with loose anagen hair, and Legius syndrome.
 Heart defects, facial dysmorphism, skeletal and skin anomalies, growth retardation and developmental delay are some of the common clinical features of these disorders.